iammauritz/a-class-attendance-system-base-on-face-recognition-/README.md

 # A class attendance system base on face recognition

-This is my attempt to make a Face recognition system for classroom or attendance.
+This is my attempt to make a Face recognition system for classroom or attendance. <br>
-The system is based on Baidu API.
+The system is based on Baidu API.<br>
 UI interface is Japanese.
 All functions have been integrated in face.py
 When the system is closed, a txt file consisting of attendance of all the students is generated.